Yanbo-Zhu/ComputerNetwork/60_NetworkProtocolAndArchitectures/60_02_ApplicationLayer/60_02_03_ApplicationLayer_TLS/60_02_01_02_TLS_TRANSPORT_LAYER_SECURITY.md

 - Optionally: Server can send ClientHelloRetry

-# 3 TLS  BASICS
+# 5 TLS  BASICS

-TLS (Transport Layer Security) is a cryptographic protocol designed to provide secure communication over a network
+> TLS (Transport Layer Security) is a cryptographic protocol designed to provide secure communication over a network
+> TLS provides an API that any application can use

 Encryption: Ensures that data exchanged between parties is encrypted, preventing unauthorized access or eavesdropping
 Authentication: Verifies the identity of one or both parties (e.g., server authentication using certificates)